shawns21/dom-project-2/README.md

    - `newGame`: a method that returns a new game instance.
    - `provideHint`: a method that generates an array with a length of 3, which includes the winning number and two other random numbers.

+## Running Tests

+After implementing the functions and the Game class, run the tests to verify that your implementations are correct: `npm test`.
+You must do this BEFORE adding any event listeners to make your game functionality.

 ## Extra Credit

 After completing the basic implementation of the game, consider adding more features like a score tracker, difficulty levels, a countdown timer, or a progress bar.